Buying real estate in Vietnam?

 Everything you need to know before buying real estate is included in our Vietnam Property Pack

-1) Relaxed property laws for foreigners will boost international investment in Vietnam
+1) Relaxed property ownership laws will boost international investment in Vietnam

 The new property ownership laws in Vietnam are making it easier for foreigners to invest in real estate.